 On June 20, 2018, we closed the Canaccord Special Warrant Offering for aggregate gross proceeds of CAD\$13,037,859.
 Canaccord Genuity Corp. acted as the sole agent and sole bookrunner in connection with the Offering.
-Pursuant to the Canaccord Special Warrant Offering, we issued 28,973,019 Special Warrants, at a price of CAD\$0.45 per Special Warrant.
-Each Special Warrant was automatically exercisable, for no additional consideration, into one unit consisting of one share of common stock and one common stock warrant on the earlier of: (i) the date that is five business days following the date on which we obtain a receipt from the applicable securities commissions for a (final) prospectus qualifying the distribution of the units issuable upon exercise of the Special Warrants, and (ii) November 30, 2018.
-On August 20, 2018, the number of units acquirable upon deemed exercise of the Special Warrants was automatically adjusted from one unit per Special Warrant to 1.1 units per Special Warrant due to the Company not having obtained that required receipt from the applicable securities commissions to qualify the distribution of the units by that date.
+Pursuant to the Canaccord Special Warrant Offering, we issued 28,973,014 Special Warrants, at a price of CAD\$0.45 per Special Warrant.
+Each Special Warrant was automatically exercisable, for no additional consideration, into one unit consisting of one share of common stock and one common stock warrant on the earlier of: (i) the date that is five business days following the date on which we obtain a receipt from the applicable securities commissions for a (final) prospectus qualifying the distribution of the Units issuable upon exercise of the Special Warrants, and (ii) November 30, 2018.
+On August 20, 2018, the number of Units acquirable upon deemed exercise of the Special Warrants was automatically adjusted from one Unit per Special Warrant to 1.1 Units per Special Warrant due to the Company not having obtained that required Receipt from the applicable securities commissions to qualify the distribution of the Units by that date.
+The sale of the units in Canada was exempt from registration under the Securities Act because the units were sold in a private offering in accordance with the requirements of Category 3 of Rule 903 of Regulations S under the Securities Act.
+The sale of the units in the United States was exempt from registration under the Securities Act because the units were sold in a private offering to verified accredited investors pursuant to Rule 506(c) under the Securities Act.